If you have a company or are thinking about registering one, you’ll receive an ASIC corporate key. Here, we’ll explain what it is and how it’s used.

-A corporate key is an 8-digit number linked to a specific company.
-Similar to a PIN for a bank account, it is used to secure, access and make changes to all your company information.
-Think of it as your personal password to the ASIC website.
+Your corporate key is a number which identifies your company.
+It is comprised of 8 numbers that give you access to your details online.
+Similar to your bank account PIN code, your corporate key allows you to secure, access, and make changes to your company’s information.
+To put it into perspective, you can think of it as your personal password to the ASIC site.
 Only an authorised person, such as a company director, or an authorised agent (a lawyer or an accountant) should have access to the key.
+In this sense, you should be careful about who you expose this number to.

-Your company will have only one corporate key.
-It is usually received upon registering your company and accompanying your annual statement each year.
-A letter with your corporate key is sent to your registered office within 2 days of company registration.
-If you haven’t received your corporate key after 5 business days you may need to request a new one with ASIC.
+It’s important to note that your company will have only one corporate key.
+You will receive your corporate key upon registering your company and it will also accompany your annual statement each year.
+After you’ve registered your company, you will also receive a letter containing your corporate ket within 2 days.
+If you haven’t received your corporate key after 5 business days, you may need to request a new one with ASIC.

 When will I need to use my corporate key?

-A corporate key is used to register your company for online access.
+Your corporate key will fundamentally allow you online access.
 With a corporate key you will have access to all your company details, and the ability to lodge various forms and receive your annual statement.
 As of November 2015, all changes to company details must be made online.

 - Form 362 Notification by a company to nominate or cease a registered agent or contact address;